Photo: Ron and Zoe

 Once you arrive, here are a few things visitors can do:

 Pick up the trash – Actions speak louder than words.
 If you are concerned about the environment, show that you care by picking up trash and never throwing anything of yours on the ground.
 As the adage goes, ‘pack it in, pack it out.’

 Learn the language – Learn and use a few words starting with ‘hello’ and ‘thank you.’
-If you have the time, take a language class.
+Bonus points for Indigenous languages.